 The Agency's financial statements are prepared in conformity with generally accepted accounting principles as they apply to government units on an accrual basis.
 These statements offer short and long-term financial information about its activities.
-The Statement of Net Position includes all the Agency's assets and liabilities.
+The Statement of Net Position includes all the Agency's assets, deferred outflows of resources, liabilities, and deferred inflows of resources.
 It presents the financial position of the Agency and provides information about the nature and amount of resources and obligations at fiscal year-end.